pippinbarr/cart253/course-information/schedule.md

 ## 🧑‍🏫 Classroom (in your assigned classroom at 13:15 on the day of class)

 * Welcome and Territorial Acknowledgement
+* Design and Computation Arts Orientation (visit from Kathy McAleese)
 * Introductions
 * Reviewing the [Course Outline](./outline)
 * Reviewing the [Course Schedule](./)